I looked forward to this lens, as it completes the idea of having at least three "standard" focal length, to be able to work with more advanced.

 My test to create an equirectangular showed no problems.
 The contrast and color are well produced.
 I say that, as any 360ºx180º images might look into the sun and with the sun, which is typically a considerable stretch.
 The lens performed well.

 I like to have more variety with these lenses.
 For example, with the glow, while being in a single F/stop.
 The Specular highlights can bloom quite heavily.
 Which requires a Polarizer to tame those, or just to balance them with other brighter areas.
-I needed to use a specific Wide Angle Polarizer with 28mm to get a smooth adjustment established.
+I needed to use a specific Wide Angle Polarizer with a 28mm lens to get a smooth adjustment established.

 On the other hand, a Pearlescence filter allows here to add even a little bit more velvet to the whole images.
 I prefer here a level stronger over the 56, to compensate for the wide-angle.